souramoo/Needle/README.md

 Notably, I made this to inject a fake-signature patch into the system so I can spoof android app signatures.

 ## How to use
+1. Make sure you have Python, Java and adb available
+2. Connect your device via usb.
+3. Make sure Developer Settings is enabled.
+This is hidden by default since sometime in Android 4.x, you can show it by going to `About Phone` and tapping on the build number five times in succession.
-Make sure you have Python, Java and adb available, connect your device via usb.
-In the phone settings, find the setting for 'Android debugging' and enable it, and find the setting for 'Root Access' and make sure ADB has root access.
-Now, on the computer, run `python3 patch.py` (Note: I have only tested this under Linux)
+4. In the phone settings, find the setting for 'Android debugging' and enable it.
+5. Find the setting for 'Root Access' and make sure ADB has root access.
+6. Now, on the computer, run `python3 patch.py`

+(Note: I have only tested this under Linux)

 You will then need to reboot for Android to detect that you've installed a new framework and so for Dalvik/ART to re-optimise all the apps on the phone.
 Without this, you may receive an `INSTALL_FAILED_DEXOPT` error when installing new apps.